Resources

 PSCALC is a simple command line C++ program built from source.
 The Borland 5.0

-compiler and asociated make was used but any C++ compiler is likely
+compiler and associated make was used but any C++ compiler is likely

 to work.
-The GCC compiler has also been verified to work, it was
+The GCC compiler has also been verified to work.
+The GCC

 tests show the same results with either of these compilers.